 A student may appeal a transfer credit decision, by requesting and completing a form from the Registrar's office.
 The catalog description from the year the course was completed should be submitted with the appeal.
-Other relevant supporting materials (syllabus, textbook titles, projects completed) may be submitted but are not required.
+Other relevant supporting materials (syllabus, textbook titles, projects completed) may be required.